intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 4. Follow the rest of the guide exactly as shown.
 Make sure to follow the *Example Pre-Build Steps* section of the guide to properly configure the settings in the *aws_iot_config.h*.

-5. Once you have completed the guide, you should be able to establish MQTT pub/sub between your neoOBD2 DEV and your AWS IoT Core endpoint.
+Once you have completed the above steps, you should be able to establish MQTT pub/sub between your neoOBD2 DEV and your AWS IoT Core endpoint.

 Next, we will work on adding the auto-generated C codes from Vehicle Spy's *C Code Interface* tool and the *ISM API library* to expand the sample application to access the CAN network simultaneously while communicating with AWS IoT Core.

 ## Importing auto-generated ISM codes from Vehicle Spy Enterprise